Kirby Buckets

-Kirby Buckets, also known as Kirby Buckets Warped in the third season, is an American comedy television series that aired on Disney XD from October 20, 2014 to February 2, 2017.
+Kirby Buckets is an American comedy television series that aired on Disney XD from October 20, 2014 to February 2, 2017.
 Although a live-action series, the series also includes animated cartoon sequences of Kirby's drawings.
 The series stars Jacob Bertrand, Olivia Stuck, Mekai Curtis, Cade Sutton, and Tiffany Espensen.

 Plot

 Kirby Buckets dreams of becoming a famous animator like his idol, Mac McCallister, and interacts with his cartoon creations.
 Similar to Nicholas Martin in McGee and Me!, Kirby sees his drawings take shape as he and his two best friends, Fish and Eli, go on outrageous and unpredictable adventures.

 In the third season, Kirby is sued by Dawn and forbidden from drawing ever again.
 During a trip to the principal's office he finds a small orb device which allows him to travel to alternate realities.
 Using it, Kirby accidentally sends his parents to an alternate dimension, and picks up their counterparts from a Mad Max-like universe.
 Now Kirby must find his parents, while having a little fun along the way.